-A complete list of all processes, grouped by Knowledge Area, is outlined at the
+A complete list of all processes, grouped by Knowledge Area, are outlined below.

-PMBOK® Guide - Sixth Edition and the PMP Exam All PMTraining exam prep content
+The PMBOK® Guide and the 2022 PMP Exam All PMTraining exam prep content

 reflects the latest PMP exam version based on PMI's PMBOK® Guide - Seventh Edition and Agile Practice Guide.

 With the current version of the PMBOK® Guide's content, a focus is placed on removing